carpentries-incubator/capstone-novice-spreadsheet-biblio/_episodes/01-intro.md

 > ## Direct database csv loading
 >
-> CSV, comma separated values, or "flat-file" files are one of the preferred means of exhanging data produced from spreasheets and databases.
+> CSV, comma separated values, or "flat-file" files are one of the preferred means of exchanging data produced from spreadsheets and databases.
 When the data is produced directly from a computer, for a computer's consumption, it is very easy to load.
 However, this process is fragile and when we are dealing with "denormalized" data, we will have to perform cleaning steps before the data is ready for use.
 {: .callout}

 While we can enter queries directly into our database, this approach does not scale well when we need to make tweaks to complex queries or we need to write a series of queries to get the data we want.
 Therefore, we want to make our scripts in a text editor.